Trevorton27/jlpt-app/README.md

 - Track study count and last-studied date per word

 ### Voice Conversation
-- Real-time voice conversation with an AI partner powered by ElevenLabs Conversational AI (WebRTC)
+- Real-time voice conversation with an AI partner (ふみ / Fumi) powered by ElevenLabs Conversational AI (WebRTC)
 - 15 level-appropriate conversation topics (self-introduction, shopping, travel, work, current events, etc.)
-- Agent speaks entirely in Japanese, adapted to the user's JLPT level
+- Agent speaks exclusively in Japanese — no English is spoken aloud, adapted to the user's JLPT level
-- Live transcript with Japanese/English separation — English translations are hidden by default and togglable
+- Live transcript displays Japanese text; English translations are fetched on-demand via translation API when the user toggles "Show English Translation"
 - Play English translations via TTS for listening practice
-- Post-call transcript review screen persists after the call ends
+- Post-conversation transcript review with option to resume the conversation or return to topics
 - Full conversation transcripts saved to database for future review in History
 - Dynamic system prompts instruct the agent to lead conversations, correct mistakes, and always ask follow-up questions